To discuss how to run an engaging virtual conference, we’re collaborating with Diego Bermudez, a PhD student at Cardiff University.

 Set out the different activities and deliverables for the virtual conference along with dates, deadlines, and the person(s) responsible for the activities.
 It can be helpful to create a storyboard for the entire virtual conference journey.

 1.2.2.
-Divide the activities according to time available
+Divide the activities according to the time available

 If this is the first time you are running a virtual conference, allow enough time to develop the activities.
 Consider the delays in response time that come with not being close physically.
 Staying responsive is important, so be sure to establish update meetings frequently.